 For The Food

-For something more casual Better Burger and Mexico are popular but for stand out Japanese cuisine I recommend Ebisu.
+For something more casual try Better Burger or Mexico but for stand out Japanese cuisine I recommend Ebisu.
 We feasted on an array of sushi, sashimi, teriyaki and tempura and it was just as good as anything I ate in Japan!
 The Yuzu Brûlée on the dessert platter also gets a massive thumbs up from me.

 For All The Coffee